seermedical/msg-2022/docs/README.md

         --name evalai-submission\
         -v ${LOCAL_DATA_DIR}:/dataset\
         -v ${LOCAL_PREDICTIONS_DIR}:/submission\
+        -v ${MODELS_DIR}:/models_out\
         evalai-submission
     ```

-   - Running this will create a new directory `predictions` in your current working directory.
+   - Running this will create a new directory `submission` in your current working directory.
-   - If the docker container is set up correctly, there should be a `predictions.csv` file saved in that directory.
+   - If the docker container is set up correctly, there should be a `submission.csv` file saved in that directory.

 3. Check the outputs of your script.
    - Open up the `submission/submission.csv` file and ensure it is structured correctly.